-Notes: a: Each category includes factors that $Bloomberg\ News$ reported in at least one market wrap moved daily stock prices.
-For category definitions, see Tables A1-A3. b: Each figure is the percentage of all trading days in the sample on which $Bloomberg\ News$ reported that the factor moved stock prices. c: The percentage of all mentions from $Bloomberg\ market\ wraps$ for which the qualitative impact of a factor was reported as positive.
+Notes: a : Each category includes factors that Bloomberg News reported in at least one market wrap moved daily stock prices.
+For category definitions, see Tables A1-A3. b : Each figure is the percentage of all trading days in the sample on which Bloomberg News reported that the factor moved stock prices. c : The percentage of all mentions from Bloomberg market wraps for which the qualitative impact of a factor was reported as positive.

-on only 1.9% of all trading days in the sample.23 Most of Bloomberg's mentions of technical factors involved the January effect and other such non-momentum considerations.
+Table 2 shows that technical factors played a small role in underpinning daily price movements.
+These factors were mentioned as a driver of the market on only 6.3% of the trading days in the sample.
+There is also little evidence for the momentum trading emphasized by behavioral bubble models.
+Such trading was mentioned as driving the market on only 1.9% of all trading days in the sample.23 Most of Bloomberg's mentions of technical factors involved the January effect and other such non-momentum considerations.